-- v Ensuring that the Company operates in a legal, ethical and socially responsible manner. - v Selecting, evaluating and offering substantive advice and counsel to the CEO and working with the CEO to develop effective measurement systems that will evaluate and determine the Company's degree of
+- Ensuring that the Company operates in a legal, ethical and socially responsible manner. - Selecting, evaluating and offering substantive advice and counsel to the CEO and working with the CEO to develop effective measurement systems that will evaluate and determine the Company's degree of success in creating long-term economic value for its shareholders. - Reviewing, approving and monitoring fundamental financial and business strategies and major corporate actions. - Overseeing the Company's capital structure and financial policies and practices. - Assessing major risks facing the Company and reviewing options for their mitigation.

-- success in creating long-term economic value for its shareholders. - v Reviewing, approving and monitoring fundamental financial and business strategies and major corporate actions. - V Overseeing the Company's capital structure and financial policies and practices. - Assessing major risks facing the Company and reviewing options for their mitigation. - v Providing counsel and oversight on the selection, evaluation, development and compensation of executive officers and providing critical and candid feedback on their successes and failures.
+Providing counsel and oversight on the selection, evaluation, development and compensation of executive officers and providing critical and candid feedback on their performance.